HearstAT/cfn-incident-bot/README.md

 * Bot Log Location: /var/log/bot/current
 * Redis Log Location (default): /var/log/redis/redis-server.log

+# Environment Variables

+When using runit check the contents of the files in `/etc/sv/bot/env` that they are set properly.

 ## Webhook Endpoint
 Endpoint Issues specifics to the Webhook/Http listener